|

 averaged 54 TWh/year over the past decade.

-It should be noted that factoring only these most often discussed
+It should be noted that considering only these most often discussed

 sources of renewable energy – hydropower, solar, wind,